-Scotland Rugby return to action this autumn as part of the Bank Of Scotland Corporate Autumn Test Series, Scotland RFU will face Fiji on Saturday 14th November, kick-off 2:30pm, at Murrayfield they then take on the boys from down under Australis on Saturday 21st November, kick-off 5:15pm and finish off the Autumn International Test Series with a game against the pumas when Scotland v Argentina takes place on Saturday 28th November, kick-off 2:30pm, Murrayfield
+Scotland Rugby return to action this autumn as part of the Bank Of Scotland Corporate Autumn Test Series, Scotland RFU will face South Africa on Saturday 17th November, kick-off 1500, at Murrayfield they then take on the boys from down under South Africa on Saturday 17th November 2012, kick-off 14:30 and finish off the Autumn International Test Series with a game against Australia on Saturday 23 November, kick-off

 Scotland coach Andy Robinson OBE has today named eight uncapped players in a 44-strong squad for a Scotland training camp at St Andrews later this month.